I NEED TO CATCH A GIANT BLUEFIN TUNA

 Multi-Day Trips:

 Multi-day trips require more thoughtful packing.
 Each will have specific recommendations.
 The Bloody Decks forum is an excellent resource for detailed lists and tips.
 Join BD and start planning after booking to ensure you’re prepared.
 For any overnight or longer trip, a dedicated page will be available for planning.
+Ask me anything about these trips and I will do my best to help.

 These are a great starting place: